Exenatide is given as an injection just under the surface of the skin.

 - Use exenatide exactly as your doctor tells you to.
 Your doctor or diabetes nurse will show you how to inject yourself.
 Exenatide should be injected into the skin on your upper arms, thigh, or tummy (abdomen).
 Try to choose a slightly different injection site for each of your injections as this will help to prevent skin problems and difficulties in injecting.

 - If you are using Bydureon®, you will be advised to inject one dose a week, on the same day of each week.
-Each kit (2 mg powder with solvent) provides a single dose.
+Each pre-filled pen provides a single dose.
 The injection can be given at any time of the day, and it can be given either before or after a meal.
 If you forget to use the injection on your usual day, use it as soon as you remember and then return to your chosen day for your next injection.

 Getting the most from your treatment